willfindlay/COMP5900X-TrustedComputing/notes/notes.md

   2. Long-term use experience
   3. Third-party evaluation, certification, etc.

-* TCG's definition (not the best):
+* TCG's definition:
-  * "An entity can be trusted if it always behaves in the expected manner for the intended purpose"
+  * "An entity can be trusted if it always behaves in the expected manner for the intended purpose."

 ### Trusted Computing Platforms